BoraAshish/Passive-Microwave-Components/Microstrip Line/Readme.md

 Microstrip Line itself is worth studying.
 Analysis of various parameters have been included.

 Follow the manual to have a clear understanding of your implementation.

+The outputs are plotted using MATLAB.
+However, HFSS can itself let you export the plots.